apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 <em>(Optional)</em>
 <p>Readonly defines how to set a replica service as read-only.
 This action is used to protect a replica in case of volume space exhaustion or excessive traffic.
-Args for the action:
+Available variables for the action:
 - KB_POD_FQDN: The FQDN of the replica pod to check the role.
-If the action is implemented through a CDI GRPC plugin, this environment variable will be translated to the &lsquo;podFQDN&rsquo; argument.
 - KB_SERVICE_PORT: The port on which the DB service listens.
-If the action is provided by a CDI GRPC plugin, this variable will be translated to the &lsquo;servicePort&rsquo; argument.
-- KB_SERVICE_USER: The username used to access the DB service with sufficient privileges. &lsquo;serviceUser&rsquo; is used if provided by a CDI GRPC plugin.
+- KB_SERVICE_USER: The username used to access the DB service with sufficient privileges.
-- KB_SERVICE_PASSWORD: The password of the user used to access the DB service. &lsquo;servicePassword&rsquo; is used if provided by a CDI GRPC plugin.
+- KB_SERVICE_PASSWORD: The password of the user used to access the DB service.
 Output of the action:
 - ERROR: Any error message if the action fails.
 Cannot be updated.</p>